-The classic Neil Diamond song “Solitary Man,” comes in at the number four spot on out top 10 Neil Diamond songs list.
+The classic Neil Diamond song “Solitary Man,” comes in at the number four spot on our top 10 Neil Diamond songs list.
 “Solitary Man,” was Neil Diamond’s first single release of his career.
 Neil Diamond recorded the song for Bang Records in 1966.
 It was issued before the release of his first album entitled The Feel of Neil Diamond.
 The record company would include “Solitary Man,” on the album.
 The song has been covered by many artists over time.
 One of the most exceptional covers was done by the great Johnny Cash.

 # 3 – Cherry Cherry

 As we get closer to the number one spot on our top 10 Neil Diamond songs list we turn to one of Neil Diamond’s earliest and biggest hits.
-The great Neil Diamond song “Cherry Cherry,” was released in 1966 as a stand alone single.
+The great Neil Diamond song “Cherry Cherry,” was released in 1966 as a stand-alone single.
 It would become Neil Diamond’s first top 10 hit as the song peaked at number six on the Billboard Hot 100.
-The song’s three chord progression would be copied many times by various artist.
+The song’s three chord progression would be copied many times by various artists.
 For example, The Romantics used a very similar progression in their song “What I Like About You.”
 John Mellencamp also did the same with his song R.O.C.K. in The USA.